 You will shoot a minimum of 300 rounds.
 Bring extra and you may get to shoot a lot more.
-Most of the drills are set up to allow the student to pick how many rounds he/she would like to use.
+Most of the drills are set up to allow you to pick how many rounds you would like to shoot.

 When you sign up, Please Read Below: